HealthDataInsight/ndr_parquet-lambda/README.md

 ## Usage

-To convert the sample CWT spreadsheet `cwt.xlsx` to parquet format, using the `national_cwt.yml` mapping file, execute:
+To convert the sample collection spreadsheet `ABC_Collection-June-2020_03.xlsm` to parquet format, using the `national_collection.yml` mapping file, execute:

     $ ruby import.rb